OxygenCobalt/Auxio/info/FAQ.md

 ## What is Auxio?

 Auxio is local music player for android that I built for myself, primarily.
-Its meant to be simplistic and straightfoward, however still customizable to ones wants.
+Its meant to be both simplistic and straightfoward while still remaining customizable.

 ## Where can I download Auxio?